echilundo/courage-to-question/posts/denouement-2019-books.md

 <figcaption style="text-align: center;">The Divide: Global Inequality from Conquests to Free Markets</figcaption>

+Perfect?
+No. But an eye-opening read that covers some of the global policies and actions that have contributed severe economic disparities across nations and individuals.

+> “If you have ever found yourself wondering what is responsible for global poverty, this is your answer.
+We in the West caused the underdevelopment, poverty and hunger.
+We got rich doing it.
+We continue to do it.
+We couldn’t care less."

+The solutions presented are at odds with the state of the planet, but I completely understand where he is coming from.

 <h2 style="text-align: center;">I Was Disappointed By</h2>

 ![identity](/static/img/identity.jpg "Identity: Contemporary Identity Politics and the Struggle for Recognition")